pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Often in the course of working with web technologies, you encounter JavaScript Object Notation (JSON) which is a popular specification for representing data.
 In many scenarios, you'll need to embed resource outputs into a JSON string.
 In these scenarios, you need to first _wait for the returned_ output, _then_ build the JSON string.

 For example, let's say you want to create an S3 bucket and a bucket policy that allows the Lambda service to write objects to that bucket.
-The below example shows how to use `apply` to create the bucket policy JSON object using an output value from the S3 bucket resource (in this case the bucket's ARN):
+The example below shows how to use `apply` to create the bucket policy JSON object using an output value from the S3 bucket resource (in this case the bucket's ARN):

 {{< example-program path="aws-s3bucket-bucketpolicy" >}}

 This operation is so common that Pulumi provides first-class helper functions to make it much easier.
 These helper functions can:

-- take native JSON objects and convert them into JSON strings (i.e. serialization)
+- convert native objects into JSON strings (i.e., serialization)
-- take JSON strings and convert them into native JSON objects (i.e. deserialization)
+- convert JSON strings into native objects (i.e., deserialization)

-### Converting JSON object to string
+### Converting JSON objects to strings

-If you have a JSON object that needs to:

-- use output values from Pulumi resources
-- be converted into a JSON string representation

-you can easily do so using Pulumi's JSON stringify helper.
-This helper function unwraps Pulumi outputs without needing to explicitly use `apply` and converts the entire JSON object into a JSON string.
+If you need to construct a JSON string using output values from Pulumi resources, you can easily do so using a JSON stringify helper.
+These helpers unwrap Pulumi outputs without requiring the use of `apply` and produce JSON string outputs suitable for passing to other resources as inputs.

-For example, you can write the definition of a AWS Step Function State Machine as a native JSON object, embed outputs from other resources (such as a Lambda Function ARN) within the JSON object, and then convert the entire definition into the JSON string representation that is required by the State Machine resource definition:
+For example, you can write the definition of an AWS Step Function State Machine as a native JSON object, embed outputs from other resources (such as a Lambda Function ARN) within the JSON object, and then convert the entire definition into the JSON string representation that is required by the State Machine resource definition:

 {{< example-program path="aws-lambda-stepfunctions-jsonhelper" >}}

-### Converting JSON string to object
+### Converting JSON strings to outputs

 If you have an output in the form of a JSON string and you need to interact with it like you would a regular JSON object, you can use Pulumi's parsing helper function.

-In the below example, you can parse a JSON string into a JSON object and then, inside of an `apply`, manipulate the object to remove all of the policy statements:
+In the example below, you can parse a JSON string into a JSON object and then, inside of an `apply`, manipulate the object to remove all of the policy statements:

 {{< example-program path="aws-iampolicy-jsonparse" >}}